mlpack/mlpack/paper/paper.md

 ease of deployment, or, e.g., by researchers who need flexibility and extensibility.
-While there are other machine learning libraries intended to be used from C++, many, such as FAISS [@johnson2019billion] and FLANN [@muja2009fast], these are limited to a few specific algorithms, instead of a full range of machine learning algorithms, like mlpack provides.  dlib-ml [@dlib09], on the other hand, does provide a broad toolkit of machine learning algorithms, but its extensibility is somewhat limited as it does not use policy-based design [@alexandrescu2001modern] to provide arbitrary user-defined behavior, and the range of machine learning algorithms provided is smaller than mlpack's.
+While there are other machine learning libraries intended to be used from C++, many, such as FAISS [@johnson2019billion] and FLANN [@muja2009fast], are limited to a few specific algorithms, instead of a full range of machine learning algorithms, like mlpack provides.  dlib-ml [@dlib09], on the other hand, does provide a broad toolkit of machine learning algorithms, but its extensibility is somewhat limited as it does not use policy-based design [@alexandrescu2001modern] to provide arbitrary user-defined behavior, and the range of machine learning algorithms provided is smaller than mlpack's.

 # Functionality